victor-pena/victor/_posts/2022-02-04-self-organization-in-lima.md

 ### References

 [^1]: Espinoza A., Fort R. 2019.
-Mapeo y tipologia de la expansi[on urbana en el Perú.
+Mapeo y tipología de la expansión urbana en el Perú.
 GRADE.
 [^2]: Davoudi S. 2019.
 Planed City.
 In: The Wiley-Blackwell Encyclopedia of Urban and Regional Studies, edited by: A.M.
 Orum.
 1499-1504.
 John Wiley & Sons, Ltd.
 [^3]: Allen A. 2021.
 Navigating stigma through everyday city-making: Gendered trajectories, politics and outcomes in the periphery of Lima.
 Urban Studies, Vol. 59(3) 490–508.
 SAGE.